-Dance: Philippine dance also shows the influence of indigenous. traditional European, and more modern styles.
-Many different professional perform dance troupes ballet, modern dance, and folk dance.
+Dance: Philippine dance also shows the influence of indigenous, traditional European, and more modern styles.
+Many different professional dance troupes perform ballet, modern dance, and ballet, modern dance, and folk dance.
 The most popular indigenous dance, and considered the national dance of the Philippines, is the tinikling.
 Inspired by a bird called the "tinikling," the steps of this dance are an imitation of the movements of the tinikling as it hops among grass stems and tries to escape the traps set by farmers.
-In the
+In the tinikling, dancers exhibit grace and skill by stepping effortlessly between bamboo poles that are knocked against each other with increasing speed.